-Set with reference to listed company benchmarks for equivalent roles determined by i) Fixed remuneration
+Set with reference to listed company benchmarks for equivalent roles determined by market capitalisation as well as breadth of operations i) Fixed remuneration

 VARIABLE REMUNERATION

 FIXED REMUNERATION OUTCOMES

 There were no increases to fixed remuneration during the 2020 financial year.
 The only changes to the fixed remuneration for executive KMP were the temporary reductions referenced above as part of the COVID-19 response.